adrelino/py-bottom-up-attention-extracted/README.md

-# Buttom-up Attention using Detectron2
+# Bottom-up Attention using Detectron2

 Extracted diff of https://github.com/airsplay/py-bottom-up-attention/ and detectron2.